Write-an-author-bio

 As a former corporate executive and a Harvard Business Review contributor, Michael Brown’s work is informed by his experience in leadership and management.
 His book has been praised for its practical advice and real-world examples.
 Follow him on LinkedIn @michaelbrown_leader

-What if Michael (our imaginary author) were to write a fiction book?
+What if Michael were to write a fiction book?

-Michael Brown is a seasoned corporate executive and a respected author, known for his ability to blend real-world experience with gripping storytelling.
-With a career spanning over two decades, Michael has held leadership roles in some of the world’s most successful companies, giving him a unique perspective on the pressures and complexities of the corporate world.
+With a career that includes leadership roles in Fortune 500 companies, Michael brings a level of authenticity to his storytelling that’s both rare and compelling.
 His debut novel, “The Executive Dilemma,” is a gripping tale of a high-powered executive who must navigate the cutthroat world of business while grappling with ethical dilemmas.

 How to Write an Author Bio Without Experience?
 5 Step Framework